Keith Poole

-Keith Robert Strohmaier Poole (born June 18, 1974 in San Jose, California) is a former professional American football wide receiver in the National Football League (NFL) for the New Orleans Saints and Denver Broncos from 1997 to 2001.
-Poole was a stand out receiver at Clovis High School in Clovis, California and played collegiately at Arizona State alongside quarterback Jake Plummer.
-In 1996, he and Plummer helped lead the Sun Devils to the Rose Bowl only to lose to Ohio State 20-17.
+Keith Robert Strohmaier Poole (born June 18, 1974) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the New Orleans Saints and Denver Broncos from 1997 to 2001.
+Poole was a stand out receiver at Clovis High School in Clovis, California.
+He played college football for Arizona State Sun Devils, earning second-team All-American honors in 1996.
+That season, he and quarterback Jake Plummer helped lead the Sun Devils to the Rose Bowl only to lose to Ohio State 20–17.

-Poole was selected by the Saints in the fourth round of the 1997 NFL Draft.
+Poole was selected by the Saints in the fourth round of the 1997 NFL draft.
 In his five-year NFL career, Poole caught 96 receptions for 1,734 yards and 11 touchdowns.

-In 1998, he pleaded guilty to misdemeanor battery for attacking a man with a golf club, and was sentenced to two years of probation.
+In 1998, the Los Angeles Times and CBS News reported that he had pled guilty to misdemeanor battery for attacking a man with a golf club, and had been sentenced to two years of probation.
 He was fined $4,500, according to the Saints and NFL.